warwick-bailey-work/lxd-sys/md/cognitive-load.md

 **Cognitive Load**

-Learners' working memory is (a) limited to a capacity of about 4 pieces of novel information and (b) volatile with a duration for novel information of about 20 seconds.
-Existing schemas in long-term memory and used in working memory only occupy a tiny proportion of working memory resources.
-Cognitive load refers to the amount of working memory resources used.
+Cognitive load theory describes how novel information is only stored in long term memory after first being attended to, and processed, by working memory.
+Working memory is severely limited.
+Working memory is limited to a capacity of about 4 elements of novel information and a duration of about 20 seconds.

+Intrinsic cognitive load is the complexity of content.
+Extraneous cognitive load is any distraction from the environment.
+Cognitive overload occurs when the sum of the intrinsic and extrinsic load exceeds working memory capacity.

 | Learners:     |   |
 | ------------- | ------------- |